 Abbie Weiser is the processing archivist at the C.L.
 Sonnichsen Special Collections Department of the UTEP Library.
-She earned a BA in history from George Washington University, a MSIS from the University of Texas at Austin, an MA in history from UTEP, and is certified by the Academy of Certified Archivists.
+She earned a BA in history from George Washington University, a MSIS from the University of Texas at Austin, and a MA in history from UTEP.
+She is certified by the Academy of Certified Archivists.

 As part of its contribution to the commemoration of the UTEP Centennial, the UTEP Library Special Collections Department has recently created a site in our institutional repository, Digital Commons, to house newly digitized yearbooks, serials, NOVA issues, and books about